SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 <div>
   <p>
-    Now, state 7 suggests that we should do a reduce using \(expr' \rightarrow expr\).
+    State 7 suggests that we should do a reduce using \(expr' \rightarrow expr\).
 But we shouldn't because <i>+ is not in the follow set of \(expr'\)</i>.
 To make further progress, we should compute the follow sets of \(expr'\) and \(expr\).
-We should also re-introduce the convention of terminating the inputs by the symbol <code class="language-plaintext highlighter-rogue">$</code>.
+We should also re-introduce the convention of terminating the inputs by the symbol "$".
 The follow sets look like these.
   </p>
 </div>